Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-There are only a limited number of reasons a citation can be dismissed by an appeal: clerical errors, payment issues, or medical emergency.
+Our system is not perfect.
+However, there are only a limited number of reasons a citation can be dismissed by an appeal: clerical errors, payment issues, or medical emergency.
 What are examples of clerical errors? •The vehicle make is incorrect •The license plate number is incorrect •Errors made by citizens/visitors while paying for a parking session What’s not considered a clerical error? •If you did not see a sign or misunderstood the parking signs. •If you did not properly display the correct decal, permit or receipt.
 If your citation contains a clerical error please file for an appeal within 10 days of the citation issue date.
 To file an appeal please go to Cocoa Beach RMCPay and provide as much detail as possible - including but not limited to pictures.

 Appeals are processed on case-by-case basis in the order they are received.
-We make every effort to resolve appeals within 24 to 48 business hours.
+We make every effort to resolve appeals within 24 business hours.
 Please be aware that if your case needs further review it may take longer to resolve the appeal.
 Appeal decisions will be emailed to the email address provided.

 You may return the form in person to the Cashier in City Hall or email the form to the Finance Department.